matdombrock/life/README.md

 ![examples/frozen.gif](examples/frozen.gif)

 When the population dies, there will be an output in the terminal that indicates this.
 The `population_died` metric in the analysis file will be set to `1`.

+# Other Possible Resolutions

+There are 2 other possible "resolutions" to the simulation.
+The population may continue growing forever.
+Or the living cells in the population may fall into a stable oscillation.

+**Continued Growth:** I used quotes for the world "resolution" because this is clearly not an actual resolution.
+Due to the [Halting problem](https://en.wikipedia.org/wiki/Halting_problem) we also know that it is impossible to determine if this is "resolution" would actually ever "happen".
+This is not something we can detect, so it's there is no logic concerning this idea in the simulation.
+Instead we must specify an upper bound to the simulation's generation count.

+**Stable Oscillation** This is a very interesting resolution.
+A population could be said to be oscillating in a stable way if all "active" cells in the population are part of a stable oscillation.
+The challenge of defining a "stable oscillation" is another matter entirely and something I'm currently very interested.
+That being said, I still have not come across the solution.